KyleKinsella/BlockChain-Project-From-Scratch/README.md

 # BlockChain-Project-From-Scratch

+# Table of Contents
+- What is this project
+- Technology Stack that I'm using
+- Current Features
+- Upcoming / Potential Features

+# What is this project?

 I am currently building a blockchain project, with some of the core features of the blockchain such as: Proof of work algorithm, blocks, wallets, public and private keypairs, consensus and much more.
 I am building this project primarily with the Go programming language, I might use Python in the later stages of this project.
 I am using React to make my user-interface for this project.

 ![Dining Philosophers](images/13thofnovember.jpg)